'My 140-mile Ironman four years after back break'

-Ironman Wales: 'My 140-mile challenge four years after break back'
+Ironman Wales: 'My 140-mile challenge four years after back break'

 When Emma Wyatt-Haines lay in her hospital bed after smashing a vertebrae "to pieces" in a skiing accident in the Alps, she feared if she'd walk again.

-Four years and three back operations later, the 30-year-old doctor - and her artificial vertebrae - is preparing for a 140-mile all-day Ironman.
+Four years and three back operations later, the 30-year-old doctor - and her artificial vertebrae - is competing for a 140-mile all-day Ironman.

-Emma will be one of more than 2,000 athletes on the start line for Sunday's early morning Ironman Wales in Tenby.
+Emma was one of more than 2,000 athletes on the start line for Sunday's early morning Ironman Wales in Tenby.

 It's a far cry from that morning where she was airlifted off the slopes.